What we'll talk about

 Aside from identity theft, there are some other risks that could take place depending on the amount of information you gave out.

-There are two scenarios that could possibly happen: first is when the scammer knows your name and phone number and second when the scammer actually has access to your phone number.
+If you accidentally gave your phone number to a scammer, there are two scenarios that could possibly happen: The first is when the scammer knows your name and phone number and the second when the scammer actually has access to your phone number.

 Stalking is just one of the risks that you could encounter when you give out your full name and phone number online.

-For example, if you are chatting with a stranger you just met through a social networking site or a dating application, don’t trust easily by giving your full name and phone number because that person could start calling you up and even track you down through your phone number.
+For example, if you are chatting with a stranger you just met through a social networking site or a dating application, don’t give your full name and phone number out too easily because that person could start calling you up and even track you down through your phone number.
 The common victims of stalking are minors and females who get stalked by the people they meet online.

 What if the person has access to your name and phone number?
 This usually happens when your phone gets stolen.